 Is Tin Can expected to replace SCORM?

 It's hard to say, but Tin Can does seem to be advancing while SCORM is fairly stagnant.
-If you want to be able to track the full journey that your learners take, Tin Can/xAPI is the wave of the future.
+If you want to track the full journey that your learners take, Tin Can/xAPI is likely the wave of the future.